nicholasjorge/transactions/README.md

 "iban": "RO34232SDGWD3234324",
 "description": "transfer",
 "amount": 500
 }

+##### Accessing the service via the api-gateway
+- localhost:8765/transaction-service/api/transactions, GET
+- localhost:8765/transaction-service/api/transactions/report, GET
+- localhost:8765/transaction-service/api/transactions, POST with body:
+{
+"transactionType": "IBAN_TO_WALLET",
+"name": "George",
+"cnp": "1936605562840",
+"iban": "RO34232SDGWD3234324",
+"description": "plata",
+"amount": 100.1
+}

+BeanValidation is used for input validation, and other properties besides the required ones are ignored by Jackson.

 Hystrix is used in case of failure of the peristence-service, having fallback methods for each request, returning no content, until the service is back on.
-While the service is down, all the incoming transactions to be created are stored in the queue in RabbitMQ, and will be persisted when the peristence-service will be back on.
+While the service is down, all the incoming transactions to be created are stored in the queue in RabbitMQ, and will be persisted when the peristence-service will be back on.(Spring-cloud-stream)
 In order to see the messages in the rabbitMQ you need to enable the console and login with : guest/guest.
 The channel is configured as transactions, and the group is transactions-group.(configured properties)
 Ribbon is used to load balance the available services for persistence, based on the application name in eureka.